Radiation pressure: Cosmic effects of radiation pressure

 Radiation pressure has had a major effect on the development of the cosmos, from the birth of the universe to ongoing formation of stars and shaping of clouds of dust and gasses on a wide range of scales.

-The early universe
+Early universe

 The photon epoch is a phase when the energy of the universe was dominated by photons, between 10 seconds and 380,000 years after the Big Bang.

 Galaxy formation and evolution

 The process of galaxy formation and evolution began early in the history of the cosmos.
 Observations of the early universe strongly suggest that objects grew from bottom-up (i.e., smaller objects merging to form larger ones).
 As stars are thereby formed and become sources of electromagnetic radiation, radiation pressure from the stars becomes a factor in the dynamics of remaining circumstellar material.

 Clouds of dust and gases

 The gravitational compression of clouds of dust and gases is strongly influenced by radiation pressure, especially when the condensations lead to star births.
 The larger young stars forming within the compressed clouds emit intense levels of radiation that shift the clouds, causing either dispersion or condensations in nearby regions, which influences birth rates in those nearby regions.